-A systematic review of 43 randomized control trials on the role of diet and nutrition in migraine triggers found that alcohol and caffeine were the most common migraine triggers.[viii]
+A systematic review of 43 randomized control trials on the role of diet and nutrition in migraine triggers found that alcohol and caffeine were the most common migraine triggers. [viii]

 The consumption of certain foods is also reported as a migraine trigger.
 An observational study looked at diet quality in 164 women with chronic migraines and 169 women with episodic migraines.
-The quality of the participants' diets were analyzed using the Healthy Eating Index (HEI) and classified into three diet-quality groups: "poor," "needs improvement," and "good."
-Women who had chronic migraines scored significantly lower on the HEI, indicating that their diet was not as nutrient rich (according to the Dietary Guidelines for Americans).
-Additionally, higher scores on the HEI were negatively correlated with chronic migraines.[ix]
-In other words, the more nutritious your diet, the fewer problems you may have with migraines.
+The quality of the participants' diets were analyzed using the Healthy Eating Index- 2015 (HEI) and classified into three diet-quality groups: "poor," "needs improvement," and "good."
+Women who had chronic migraines scored significantly lower on the HEI indicating that their diet was not as nutrient rich (according to the Dietary Guidelines for Americans).
+Additionally, higher scores on the HEI were negatively correlated with chronic migraines. [ix] In other words, the better your diet the less problems with migraines.

 Dehydration and lack of water consumption are also migraine triggers.
-A study looking at water consumption found that those who consumed the most water had the lowest pain severity, shortest headaches duration, decreased migraine disability, and decreased migraine frequency (all P < 0.001).
+A study looking at water consumption found that those who consumed the most water had the lowest pain severity, shortest headaches duration, decreased migraine disability, and migraine frequency (all P < 0.001).